avitalchissick/BusBot/README.md

 This project utilises a Telegram bot to display data from GTFS (General Transit Feed Specification) in Israel.
+The data is downloaded to a local Data folder.
+When the bot starts it checks the remote server for new data, and downloads the latst version.

+The data is loaded internally and used as needed per user requests.

-The bot allows the user to following functions:
+The bot allows the user to following requests:

 1 - Display a list of buses that are planned to go through a specific
     stop/station using the code written on the stop sign. (/stop command)